 Just as with the blog about communication, many of the above complaints could have been solved with better communication.
 Here are some specific tips to help.

-The Solution: Don’t be an (Unrealistic) Optimist
+Don’t be an (Unrealistic) Optimist

 There are two sayings that apply here: “Don’t try to put ten pounds of sugar into a five-pound bag,” and “Don’t bite off more than you can chew.”
 You may want to give the customer a quick estimated completion date and time, because you don’t want to refuse the business, or because you think you might just be able to rush the job.
 In reality, if you have a certain percentage of drive-up business each day, or if you have commitments that prevent you from working late to finish the job, work that into your estimated completion times.